tjeyy/database_benchmarks/README.md

 ## Reproduction guide

-We listed all steps required to compile the DBMS code and execute all experiments in `reproduction.sh` See this file for details, or execute it as is.
+We listed all steps required to compile the DBMS code and execute all experiments in [`reproduction.sh`](blob/main/reproduction.sh).
+See this file for details, or execute it as is.

 Reproducing all results will require multiple days.
 The script is expected to run on a recent Ubuntu version.
 See the usage in the following:
 ```
-./reproduction.sh NUMA_NODE [CLIENTS]
+./reproduction.sh [NUMA_NODE] [CLIENTS]
 ```
-  - `NUMA_NODE` is the NUMA node ID to bound the experiments to.
+  - `NUMA_NODE` is the NUMA node ID to bind the experiments to.
   - `CLIENTS` is the number of clients to use for the high-load experiments.
 Defaults to the number of cores' avaible on NUMA node `NUMA_NODE` * 0.6.

 ## Repository Structure